WatchEcho/Likhit-Chaudhari/README.md

 ### 🚀 **What I'm Passionate About**
 - **Data Analytics**: Utilizing statistical methods, time series analysis, and clustering to uncover insights from large datasets.
-- **Business Analytics**: Applying predictive analytics and performance metrics to streamline business operations and enhance decision-making..
+- **Business Analytics**: Applying predictive analytics and performance metrics to streamline business operations and enhance decision-making.

 ---

 ### 💼 **Work Experience**

-#### **Data Analyst | StandardWings Technologies Pvt.
-Ltd. (July 2022 - Dec 2022)**
-● Conducted analysis of garbage collection operations for Nashik Municipal Corporation using GPS and IoT data integrated on AWS: Performed an in-depth analysis of GPS and IoT sensor data for garbage collection vehicles to identify and address inefficiencies in routing.
-Utilized AWS cloud services to centralize and process data, enabling advanced insights into vehicle routes.
-This analysis helped refine routes and operational procedures, achieving a 23% reduction in response times, which improved the overall efficiency of waste collection.
+#### **Business Aanalyst Intern | Sigma Calibration Labs (February 2023 - August 2023)**
+● Enhanced Inventory Management: Developed analytical models using Python and SQL that improved the accuracy of inventory forecasts by 20%.
+This initiative directly contributed to a reduction in stock shortages by 18%, ensuring optimal inventory levels and minimizing operational disruptions.

-● Designed interactive dashboards in Tableau and Power BI connected to AWS Redshift for real-time performance monitoring: Developed interactive dashboards in Tableau and Power BI linked directly to AWS Redshift, which displayed key operational metrics for real-time tracking of garbage collection vehicle performance.
+● Designed interactive dashboards in Tableau and Power BI connected to AWS Redshift for real-time performance monitoring: Developed interactive dashboards in Tableau and Power BI linked directly to AWS Redshift, which displayed key operational metrics for real-time tracking of calibration processes.
 Incorporated machine learning forecasts into the dashboards, enabling predictive insights that allowed management to address potential delays proactively.
 This approach led to a 14% reduction in decision-making time, enhancing data accessibility and enabling timely responses to operational needs.

-● Applied time-series analysis and clustering techniques on Azure Databricks to identify patterns in vehicle usage: Leveraged Azure Databricks to conduct time-series and clustering analyses on vehicle usage data, stored within cloud infrastructure.
-By identifying usage patterns and inefficiencies, the analysis facilitated optimized scheduling and resource allocation across the fleet.
-This data-driven approach on the cloud supported better fuel management, improved asset utilization, and enhanced overall service coverage.

-● Collaborated with cross-functional teams to consolidate GPS, RFID data, and municipal reports on Google BigQuery: Worked closely with data engineers, municipal staff, and project stakeholders to integrate data from GPS-enabled and RFID-tagged vehicles, as well as from municipal reporting systems, into a unified dataset on Google BigQuery.
-Ensured the accuracy and integrity of the data through rigorous validation, which supported data-driven decision-making for waste management strategies and improved inter-departmental collaboration.

-#### **Data Analytics Intern | The Sparks Foundation (Dec 2021 - May 2022)**
-● Developed AI-powered candidate screening: Built a CNN model to automate initial candidate screening, integrated with HR data on AWS to streamline selection.
-This tool efficiently shortlisted candidates, significantly reducing manual effort and improving recruitment efficiency by accelerating the evaluation process.

-● Analyzed recruitment data for process optimization: Used Python and SQL to examine hiring trends and patterns within AWS-hosted data, enabling insights that helped reduce average time-to-hire by 10%.
-This analysis supported more targeted recruitment strategies aligned with hiring peaks and job requirements.

-● Automated data processing through ETL pipelines: Deployed ETL pipelines on AWS Lambda to automate the continuous transfer of recruitment data from multiple sources, improving data accuracy by 11% and reducing manual data entry.
-The streamlined data flow allowed HR to access up-to-date information for quicker decision-making.

-● Designed Power BI dashboards for real-time recruitment tracking: Created interactive dashboards linked to AWS Redshift, allowing HR to monitor recruitment stages in real time.
-The dashboards provided a centralized view for tracking applicant progress and enhanced collaboration through shared, cloud-based reporting.
+● Cost Reduction Initiatives: Led a data-driven analysis project that scrutinized procurement and logistics operations.
+By identifying inefficiencies and negotiating better terms with suppliers, achieved a 12% reduction in overall supply chain costs.
+This involved detailed cost-benefit analysis and collaboration with finance and procurement departments to align strategies with business goals.

+● Operational Efficiency and Supplier Collaboration: Partnered with the operations team to implement a new strategic framework that increased the on-time delivery rate from suppliers to 98%.
+This was achieved by enhancing supplier performance tracking and establishing more rigorous criteria for supplier selection based on data-driven insights.

+● Data Visualization and Reporting: Spearheaded the creation of dynamic dashboards and comprehensive reports using Power BI, which tracked key performance indicators (KPIs) and operational metrics.
+These tools provided executives and team members with real-time insights into supply chain operations, facilitating quicker decision-making and fostering a culture of transparency and accountability.

+● Cross-functional Team Collaboration: Actively collaborated with IT and marketing teams to integrate analytics into broader business operations, resulting in more cohesive strategies that leveraged data across departments.
+This cross-pollination of ideas and data helped streamline operations and enhanced overall business intelligence capabilities.

 ---